List of content you will read in this article:

 If the file already exists on the system that you are trying to search, then the command will return the path to that file in the output as shown below.

-Method # 2: using the Linux find command for looking Files in CentOS
+Method 2: Using the Linux find command for Centos Find files

 find -name FileName